anskarl/LoMRF/doc/1_1_knowledge_base.md

 Head(a, t) <=> (a = f(x) ^ FooPredicate(x, t) ^ !BarPredicate(z(t))) v (a = f(x) ^ AnotherPredicate(x, t))
 ```
 The problem with that translation is that we cannot keep the weight values from the original definite clauses and that increases the
-formula variables (i.e., variable `a`).
+number variables (i.e., the additional variable `a`).

-In contrast to the original predicate completion approach, LoMRF keeps the equivalence into a decomposed form, that is one
+> In contrast to the original predicate completion approach, LoMRF keeps expresses the completion into a decomposed form, that is one
-formula per definite clause plus one single formula with the disjunctions of body parts.
+formula per definite clause and one single formula with the disjunctions of body parts.
 The implementation is based on the
 transformations presented in [Skarlatidis et. al. (2011, 2015)](#references).

 > Technically, the definite clauses are translated into logically stronger first-order formulas.
 In particular, LoMRF performs predicate completion for each *unique* head predicate in the knowledge base.
-In cases where the some definitions of head predicates, the corresponding missing definition is implicitly
+In cases where some definitions of head predicates are missing, the corresponding missing definition are implicitly
 considered as *False*.
 For further details see [Skarlatidis et. al. (2011, 2015)](#references), as well as
 the [Advanced Cases](#advanced-cases) section.

 ### Advanced Cases ###

-*** Variables that appear only in the body part ***
+***Variables that appear only in the body part***

 In situations where there are variables in the body part that do not appear in the head, then existential quantification is introduced.
 For example, in the following clause the variable `z` appears only in the body part: